FlyingFathead/dvr-yolov8-detection/README.md

 ## Description

-The dvr-yolo8-detection project is designed for real-time detection of humans, animals, or objects using the YOLOv8 model and OpenCV.
+The `dvr-yolo8-detection` computer vision project is designed for real-time detection of humans, animals, or objects using the YOLOv8 model and OpenCV.
 The project supports real-time video streams via RTMP or USB webcams, includes CUDA GPU acceleration for enhanced performance, and provides options for saving detections and logging events.

 ## Features